Baby, come back: Our strategy for reopening old Huddle House locations

 And because the locations are already in place, they’re typically able to do it more quickly and for less money than a new site would cost from the ground up.
 We carefully analyze these older sites using data from our site selection vendor Buxton, making sure the population density and other data will support a profitable franchise location.

-“We’ve done quite a few of these reopens during 2017,” says Cassidy Ford, Franchise Development Manager for Huddle House.
+“We’ve done quite a few of these reopens during 2017,” says Christina Chambers, Senior Vice President of Franchise Development for Huddle House.
 “We just opened two in Florida, two in Virginia and we’re about to open a third one in Virginia.
 One location had been closed for maybe one or two years.
 Another was closed four years or more.
 Some may have been turned into other restaurants in the meantime.”

 Who can reopen a Huddle House